geofot96/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Software Engineer, CEO and more
+role: Software, Data and Business

 # Organizations/Affiliations to show in About widget
 organizations: